Incentivizing Quality Text Generation via Statistical Contracts: Introduction

 \paragraph{From pay-per-token to pay-for-performance.}

 In the economic literature, the canonical solution to moral hazard problems is \emph{pay-for-performance}, or \emph{P4P} \cite{greene2009pay}.
-Instead of paying a fixed price for any outcome, the parties agree in advance on a \emph{contract} that specifies a differential payment scheme -- e.g., agreeing in advance that the firm will receive higher pay when the generated text is considered to be high-quality.
+Instead of paying a fixed price for any outcome, the parties agree in advance on a \emph{contract} that specifies a differential payment scheme -- for example, agreeing in advance that the firm will receive higher pay when the generated text is considered to be of higher quality.
 When designed correctly, contracts incentivize rational agents to invest more effort, thus providing a way to align incentives.
 Interaction around contracts is modeled as a principal-agent game, where the principal commits to a payment scheme, and the agent responds by rationally selecting a utility-maximizing action.
 Within this framework, the principal seeks to design a contract which satisfies some notion of optimality, such as requiring the least amount of expected pay (``min-pay contract''), or the lowest budget (``min-budget contract'').

 In this work, we extend the theory of contract design, and use it to design optimal pay-for-performance pricing schemes for delegated text generation.
-Applying contract design to this setting requires us to overcome the challenges of \emph{automated evaluation} and \emph{cost-robustness}.
-The former arises from the fact that pay-for-performance pricing relies on a measure of performance, and the latter is due to the fact that LLM inference is performed internally by the agent, and therefore the principal possesses uncertainty regarding the agent's true internal costs.
+Applying contract design to this setting requires us to overcome the challenges of \emph{automated evaluation} and \emph{cost uncertainty}.
+The former stems from the need for a scalable measure of performance to support pay-for-performance pricing, while the latter arises from the principal's uncertainty about the agent’s true internal cost structure, as commercial firms often regard operational costs and implementation details as proprietary information.

 \paragraph{Our results.} To tackle automated evaluation, we draw upon recent advances in the LLM evaluation literature \citep{chang2023survey}, and propose a modular contract design framework which uses LLM evaluators as subroutines.
 More specifically, upon receiving generated text, our pricing scheme is implemented by evaluating the prompt-response pair using an automated evaluator and paying accordingly.
 The choice of evaluator can be tailored to the task: optimal pricing schemes in code generation tasks, for example, would rely on a pass/fail code evaluator \citep{chen2021evaluating, austin2021program}, whereas evaluation of linguistic tasks can be achieved using an ``LLM-as-a-judge'' approach \citep{zheng2024judging, liu2023gpteval, li2023generative}.
 In our theoretical analysis, we show that our framework is applicable even to intricate tasks where current evaluation methods are noisy and undecisive, as the principal can compensate for the noise by paying more (\Cref{pro:optimal_truncated_cost_contract_linear_combination}).